Written by: Corey Janoff

 The biggest downside is it takes time.
 If you are financing a property, most of the revenue in the early years will go towards paying down the loan.
 It typically isn’t until the loan is paid off that you really start to realize positive cash flow.

 That all being said, if done prudently, real estate can be a great way to earn extra income.

 Thanks to technology, doctors in certain specialties can see patients remotely.
 I know a number of doctors that do this either as a primary job or part-time on the side.
-The most common specialties I see engage in this are psychiatrists and radiologists.
+The most common specialties I see engage in this are psychiatrists and radiologists, although the pandemic greatly expanded the use of telemedicine across all specialties.
 Psychiatrists can see patients via webcam.
 No need for an office with a couch anymore.
 Radiologists can read medical images from anywhere (even other countries).

 If you have an off-day as part of your regular schedule, you could fill that off day with telemedicine patients and earn extra income.
 Maybe you decide you want to work on weekends.
 When you can “see” patients from the comfort of your own home, you can be pretty flexible with your work hours.

 Licensing can be tricky if you are treating patients in multiple states.
 If you are contracting through a company who acts as a liaison between patients and providers, they should help with all of that.

 I would speculate that telemedicine will become increasingly more common as time goes on.
 Heck, all industries are transforming as a result of technology.
 Financial advisors used to only work with a local client base and all of their meetings were done face-to-face.
 Today, I have clients all over the country and most of my local clients prefer to meet virtually online rather than come into the office.